-- Assets of the District exceeded its liabilities at September 30, 2019, by \$508,933.
-The District continues to invest in improvement of island facilities to better serve the needs of District property owners. - Funds were received in FY2018-2019 from the Florida Department of Transportation (FDOT; \$837,330) and the Florida Division of Emergency Management (FDEM; \$82,100) specifically in response to requests for assistance regarding extensive damage from Hurricane Michael.
+■ Assets of the District exceeded its liabilities at September 30, 2020, by \$539,570.
+The District continues to invest in improvement of island facilities to better serve the needs of District property owners.

-DOG ISLAND CONSERVATION DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2019
+DOG ISLAND CONSERVATION DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2020

-■ As of September 30, 2019, the District recorded expenses in excess of revenues by \$102,693, primarily related to depreciation of the District's capital assets.
+■ As of September 30, 2020, the District recorded revenues in excess of expenses by \$30,637, primarily related to depreciation of the District's capital assets.